 She adds in a bit of nonfat Greek yogurt to her diet because she says the additional bacteria are great for a healthy gut.

 Chobani Plain Nonfat Greek Yogurt ($1)

 Finally, here are some of the foods she eats nearly every day.
-As she's entered this sixth decade of life, she's prioritized a group of "brain foods" as she calls them.
+As she enters the seventh decade of her life, she's prioritizing a group of "brain foods," as she calls them.
 These are basically superfoods jam-packed with antioxidants and good fats that support healthy brain function.
 Talk about eating for longevity!

-Touting benefits like potassium, folate, vitamins C and B6, and more, blueberries are the superfood to end all superfoods.
+Touting benefits such as potassium, folate, vitamins C and B6, and more, blueberries are the superfood to end all superfoods.

-Serving the healthy fats that are great for brain and heart health, my mom adds a scoop of avocado to her salads or tops off her morning toast with a few slices.
+Avocados serve up the healthy fats that are great for brain and heart health, so my mom adds a scoop to her salads or tops off her morning toast with a few slices.

 Besides beans and tofu, eggs are a great source of vegetarian protein.
 My mom likes them boiled as opposed to adding in unnecessary oils by frying them.

 Bananas offer loads of potassium and vitamin C, and they're beneficial for heart health, digestive health, good skin, and energy.
 In other words, they pack a punch.

 Jade Leaf Matcha Matcha Green Tea Powder ($10)

 Instead of drinking a morning coffee, my mom prefers matcha green tea powder, a more balanced source caffeine.